-After to moving to Los Angeles, Seacrest started stepping front of the cameras.
+After moving to Los Angeles, Seacrest started stepping in front of the cameras.
 He hosted Radical Outdoor Challenge on ESPN and the syndicated kids show Click in the 1990s.
-In 2002, Seacrest landed his first major TV job with the national singing-competition show American Idol.
-He co-hosted the show with Brian Dunkleman in its first season, but he became the show's only host in all of the sequent seasons.
-One of the show's creators, Simon Cowell, explained to The New York Times that the source of Seacrest's appeal comes from his unwaveringly upbeat personality.
-"He's happy.
-Always, always.
-If he had a tail, he'd wag it."
+In 2002, Seacrest landed his first major television job with the national singing-competition show American Idol.
+He co-hosted the show with Brian Dunkleman in its first season, but he became the show's only host in all of the subsequent seasons.

 Seacrest realized a lifelong dream in 2005, when he started working with Dick Clark on his annual New Year's Eve special, Dick Clark's New Year's Rockin' Eve.
 Around this same time, he began hosting the cable entertainment show E!
 News—a position he held until 2011.
 In 2012, Seacrest inked several deals to keep himself in front of the cameras for years to come.
 He signed on for several more seasons of American Idol and made a deal with NBC Universal.
 As part of his agreement with NBC Universal, Seacrest helped cover the 2012 Summer Olympics in London.
 In 2013, Seacrest expanded his reach in television, this time hosting a game show on NBC entitled The Million Second Quiz.

 Behind the Scenes